top of page

 Honesty does not guarantee reconciliation.
 But without honesty, reconciliation is impossible.

-Betrayal does not end when the affair ends.
+Betrayal doesn't end when the affair ends.
 It ends when the whole truth is told.